nestauk/flow-temp-toolkit/src/case_studies/loop-trial.md

   <br>

   Loop sent an email campaign to 3,500 users.
-The email explained the benefits of lowering flow temperatures, and linked to online step by step instructions.<br>
+The email explained the benefits of lowering flow temperatures and linked to online step-by-step instructions created by Nesta.<br>

   <br>

   600 Loop users clicked to view the instructions.
-Loop directed those who has completed the online instructions to a more detailed blog post.
+Loop directed those who had completed the online instructions to a more detailed blog post.
 You can view the Loop blog <a href="https://blog.loop.homes/how-to-save-money-by-changing-one-boiler-setting" target="_blank">here</a>.<br>

   <br>